Loading...

 The Primary investigator

-Holding a doctorate from ETH Zurich, a master’s in Advanced Mechanical Engineering from Imperial College London, and a bachelor’s in Mechanical Engineering from Albstadt‐Sigmaringen University, Mueller recently completed a postdoctoral fellowship at Harvard University in the Wyss Institute for Biologically Inspired Engineering.
+He holds a doctorate from ETH Zurich, a master’s in Advanced Mechanical Engineering from Imperial College London, and a bachelor’s in Mechanical Engineering from Albstadt-Sigmaringen University.
+Before joining Johns Hopkins University, Mueller completed a postdoctoral fellowship at Harvard University’s Wyss Institute for Biologically Inspired Engineering.
 He received the ETH Medal in 2018 for his doctoral dissertation.
+He is a member of the American Society of Mechanical Engineers (ASME), the Association of German Engineers (VDI), and the Materials Research Society (MRS).

 The Team